PTVN Days – Faces of Parenting Series

 What was your own childhood like and does it inform your parenting style today?

 BC: I had an interesting childhood.
 My parents were detached – very young, inexperienced, dealing with their own complexities and they divorced when I was two years old.
 My mother was a hard-working woman who loved me of course, but suffered from anxiety and depression, as well as drug and alcohol use.
 My father disappeared after the divorce and had drug problems, so he was not involved with my upbringing and to this day is estranged.
 My grandparents (on both sides) are the ones who raised me steadily, gave me the connection that I needed, and the fond memories that I have today.
 My aunt and uncle also took me in for long periods of time and while I’m an only child, my three cousins are like brothers to me to this day.
 I consider my aunt and uncle great role models from their support and generosity throughout my childhood.
 So does my childhood influence my parenting style?
 Absolutely!

 We all deal with some negative impacts of childhood or growth experiences, but as parents it’s important to clear these, let them go…have them disappear.
 In my life today, nothing from the past can interfere with my ability to be supportive to my wife and grateful for my daughter; it’s simple really when the business of life quiets down, what I want is to listen to her, to laugh with her and to hold her if she’s scared.

-More about Bruno: Bruno Cicirello grew up by the ocean in Lima, Peru and is continually inspired by the vivid colors, landscapes and simplicity of his childhood.
-When he’s not working as an account manager during the day, he enjoys spending time with his wife and daughter playing music, swimming and BBQ-ing in the back yard.
+More about Bruno: grew up by the ocean in Lima, Peru and is continually inspired by the vivid colors, landscapes and simplicity of his childhood.
+When he’s not working as an account manager during the day, he enjoys spending time with his wife and daughter playing music, surfing and BBQ-ing in the back yard.

 True To The Core: Dads Give Us A Reality Check On Parenting